isc-projects/bind9/doc/notes/notes-current.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

-- It is now possible to transition a zone from secure to insecure mode
-  without making it bogus in the process; changing to ``dnssec-policy
-  none;`` also causes CDS and CDNSKEY DELETE records to be published, to
-  signal that the entire DS RRset at the parent must be removed, as
-  described in RFC 8078.
-[GL #1750]

 - The new networking code introduced in BIND 9.16 (netmgr) was
   overhauled in order to make it more stable, testable, and
   maintainable.
 [GL #2321]